boopathisakthivel/chfse/maven/732352-hackathon-backend/README.md

+This is backup project with maven build

-# Spring Boot, Spring MVC with MongoDB Integration,
+# Spring Boot, Spring MVC with MongoDB Integration

 ## Running Procedure
 	* Run EurekaDiscoveryServer, ZuulService and SkillsTechnologies in the order